Solitar7/CSE168-Final-Repositary/README.md

 $$L_{\text{scatter}}(p, \omega) = \int_{S^2} \rho(p(t), \omega, \omega') L(p(t), \omega') d \omega'$$

+$$\sigma_t = \sigma_a + \sigma_s$$

-These formulas should call each other recursively begin with $L(p(0), \omega)$ that takes the origin and direction calculated through the position of the pixel on the final image and other information set inside the scene.
+These formulas should call each other recursively begin with $L(p(0), \omega)$ that takes the origin and direction calculated through the position of the pixel on the final image and other information set inside the scene. $p$ considers the position that the path starts or hits or scatters at, which should be the position to start the next path tracing.
 Termination should be executed when a certain number of depth is reached or by using the Russian roulette.
 When path hits object instead of scattered in the homogeneous volume, we should then consider back to the normal path tracing with BRDF and NEE, or even MIS.

 By using path tracing, instead of doing the whole real integration, we always use Monte Carlo to estimate the final result by sampling a random point in the scope of the integration and then divide the final result by the importance pdf to try to approach the result of the integration.
 As the number of sample increases, the average of the integration result may better approach the final result, and thus finer rendering results are expected as the number of sample per pixel (spp) increases.